UBC-STAT/stat-301/docs/syllabus-page.md

 ### Assessments

-Each week there will be two assignments: (1) a worksheet; and (2) a tutorial.
+Most weeks there will be two assignments: (1) a worksheet; and (2) a tutorial.
 These assignments will be due every Saturday, 23:59:59.
 The worksheets are fully autograded with visible tests to help you identify points that need more clarification.
 Therefore, reach out to the teaching team if you don't understand why you are getting an answer wrong in the worksheet.
-On the other hand, the tutorials are not fully autograded, and only a few exercises will have visible tests.
-You can access the assignments through Canvas ([assignments](https://canvas.ubc.ca/courses/89390/assignments)).
+On the other hand, the tutorials are not fully autograded.
+You can access the assignments through Canvas ([assignments](https://canvas.ubc.ca/courses/126185/assignments)).

-To submit your assignment, make sure your work is saved **on our server** (i.e., using the link from Canvas) before the deadline.
+To submit your assignment, make sure your work is saved **on our server** (i.e., accessed using the link from Canvas) before the deadline.
 Our server will automatically snapshot at the due date/time.
 Also, please **do not** rename the assignments files.

 #### Assessments' Weights